|

 Depending on the lender, the current economic situation and the

-are able to provide loans with a lower downpayment, roughly 3% of the
+are able to provide loans with a lower downpayment, roughly 3.5% of

-ceiling (the maximum someone could borrow) on an FHA loan amount varies
+The ceiling (the maximum someone could borrow) on an FHA loan

 also part of the federal government.